 Fifteen fascinating bathrooms with fun themes can be found at Chung Yo Department Store in Taichung City, Taiwan.
 Some of the restroom designs include a Coca-Cola room, a "Wizard of Oz" room, and a "Finding Nemo" bathroom complete with live fish.
 What's more, the men's room features a bar stocked with beer for anyone who needs a recharge.

-The Varsity Theater in Minneapolis won America's Best Bathroom of 2013, as chosen by bathroom product supplier Cintas, thanks to its luxe design.
+The Varsity Theater in Minneapolis won Cintas' America's Best Bathroom of 2013 thanks to its luxe design.
 The restroom is decorated with majestically ornate decor reminiscent of a sexy lounge, which the bathroom partly is.
 Concertgoers can buy drinks from bartenders while relaxing on the restroom couches.

 Sloan's Ice Cream in West Palm Beach, Florida, was among the top 10 bathrooms nominated in 2013 for best bathroom in the country.
 One winning feature: bathroom windows that frost once the door is locked on the inside, so outsiders can't see through the glass to the stall.